SWC walk 17.

 CAMRA have just declared your lunch stop, the Bell

 in Aldworth, their Pub of the Year

-in Aldworth – a pub that has been in the same family for 250 years.
-Don’t expect nothing fancy – just rolls, ploughmans and puddings.
+.
+Don’t expect nothing fancy – just simple fare like rolls, ploughmans and puddings.

 The well opposite is said to be the deepest in England.
-Be sure to visit the church there, home to the Aldworth giants.
+Well, well, well!
+Also in Aldworth, St Mary’s church is home to the Aldworth giants

 , the Catherine Wheel